 Resource Allocation Under Fire

-The map below is from my paper with Jon Yoder titled Resource Allocation Under Fire (forthcoming in Land Economics).
+The map below is from my paper in Land Economics with Jon Yoder titled Resource Allocation Under Fire.
 Our results suggest that fires that threaten to damage homes receive more suppression resources, which likely leads to higher costs.
 We overlay large wildfires in California (2000-2010) and projected growth in housing density (from Silvis Lab) to simulate the additional suppression resource use and associated cost.
 The simulation suggests that housing-induced fire suppression costs could rise by as much as $24 million/year (excluding the expected cost increases due to climate change).

 Display the data by activating the layers in the upper right corner.
 Hover over the fires with a red halo for more information.